Restaurants in Lisbon

 Telephone: +351 21 342 0607

 Meaning 'Fish Dock' in Portuguese, Doca Peixe restaurant serves some of the best quality fish and shellfish in Lisbon.
 The establishment is found along the Santo Amaro Dock, an old area of warehouses now restored to a charming space of leisure.
 Fish can be seen swimming in the aquarium at the entrance, reiterating its mantra of fresh food straight from the local markets.
-Fish can be char-grilled, cooked in salt or baked while the flagship dish is codfish cooked with clams and flavoured with coriander.
+Fish can be char-grilled, cooked in salt or baked.
+The flagship dish is codfish cooked with clams and flavoured with coriander.
 The grilled platter of shellfish comes highly recommended.
 Open Tuesday to Sunday for lunch and dinner.
 Booking advisable.

 Address: Armazém 14